nwjs/nw.js/docs/References/Command Line Options.md

 You use following command line options when starting NW.js to change some default behaviors.

+## About command line arguments

+When a user uses your app to open a file under command line, like `your-app file.txt file2.txt`, the `file.txt file2.txt` will be recorded and you can use [nw.App.argv](App.md) to get the array of command line arguments.
+If there is already one running instance of your app, the full command line of the second instance will be passed to the existing instance by sending `open` event to the `App` object.

+!!! note
+    For now there is a limitation: if the command line argument is the filename of .js file on disk, NW will just run it as upstream Node.js.
+This is for supporting `child_process.fork()` API.

 ## `--url`

 Load URL with the default app: `--url=http://nwjs.io`